Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

 # GraphQL

-The new team endpoint is implemented qith GraphQL.
+The new team endpoint is implemented with GraphQL.
 We use [GraphQL-SPQR](https://github.com/leangen/graphql-spqr) to automatically create the GraphQL schema.

 Sample GraphQL PST request payload.
 (Keep in mind: If you want to send this as an HTTP POST request, you have to wrap this into JSON like so: {"query": "<GraphQL query from below>" }  !
 There is no tutorial anywhere that tells you that :-)